nextstrain/measles/ingest/README.md

 The modules of the workflow are in separate files to keep the main ingest [Snakefile](Snakefile) succinct and organized.
 Modules are all [included](https://snakemake.readthedocs.io/en/stable/snakefiles/modularization.html#includes) in the main Snakefile in the order that they are expected to run.

-## Profiles

-The profiles directory contains custom configs and rules that override and/or extend the default workflow.

-- [nextstrain_automation](profiles/nextstrain_automation/) - profile for the internal automated Nextstrain builds.

 ## Vendored